What are the Porter’s Five Forces of MPLX LP (MPLX)?

 MPLX LP (MPLX) - Porter's Five Forces: Bargaining power of suppliers

-Limited number of raw material suppliers
+Limited number of suppliers for specialized equipment and services

-High switching costs for new suppliers
+High switching costs for MPLX due to long-term contracts

 MPLX LP (MPLX) - Porter's Five Forces: Bargaining power of customers